vinsdragonis/Project-Nexus/CONTRIBUTING.md

 Some guidelines to be followed before making pull requests are:
 - Check if the feature / idea proposed already exists, or is being worked on.
 - Report any bugs on the <a href="https://github.com/vinsdragonis/Project-Nexus/issues">issues</a> section adding the label `bug` to it.
-- All PRs made must strictly be in the recommended markdown format mentioned below.
+- All PRs made are recommended to follow example markdown format mentioned below.
 - A detailed high-level review on all modified files is recommended.
 - Link the pull request made to the corresponding issue.

 ### Markdown template for pull requests:
     # Abstract of the pull request?
     # Bugs resolved
-    # Corresponding issue
     # Summary of changes
     # Authors